Interdisciplinary Math & Economics Major

-Majors in this program are eligible for honors at graduation in mathematics/economics.
+Majors in this program are eligible for honors at graduation in interdisciplinary math & economics.
 Some majors in this program have done internships at banks or investment firms.
 Such internships are not required and do not count among the four electives in the major.

 For more information